port-labs/port-docs/docs/quickstart.md

 </details>

 What we have just done is add a "Bronze" level metric that ensures all `Services` have a readme file.
-Going back to the <PortTooltip id="entity">entity</PortTooltip> we created in our `Catalog`, we can see that its `Scorecards` tab displays our new metric.
+Going back to the <PortTooltip id="entity">entity</PortTooltip> we created in our <PortTooltip id="catalog">catalog</PortTooltip>, we can see that its `Scorecards` tab displays our new metric.
 Since our repository has a readme file, we pass with flying colors:

 ![entityPageAfterScorecard](/img/quickstart/entityPageAfterScorecard.png)